Writing a CV, especially if you’ve never done it before, or for a job you really want, can be daunting.

 - Make sure there are NO spelling or grammar errors.

 - Be concise, and use short, punchy sentences.

-If you’ve never written a CV before or feel out of practice, start with our CV Builder Tool.
-CV Builder helps you structure your CV, providing advice and tips at every step of your CV creation process.
-There are lots of different types of CV, for example, Skills-Based or Chronological, but you can make a solid start here and decide on your preferred style later on.
+If you’ve never written a CV before or feel out of practice, our Three steps to CV success learning pathway can help you.
+The built in CV Builder helps you structure your CV, providing advice and tips at every step of your CV creation process.
+There are lots of different types of CV, for example, skills-based or chronological, but you can make a solid start here and decide on your preferred style later on.

 How do I improve my CV?

-For more experienced CV writers, or after you’ve completed CV Builder, analyse your CV.
-Using the same software as many large recruiters, CV 360 automatically checks your CV.
+For more experienced CV writers, or after you’ve completed CV Builder, you can check your CV.
+Step three of the Three steps to CV success learning pathway introduces you to CV360, the same software as many large recruiters use.
 It provides you with instant feedback and advice on what you’re doing well - and what to improve.
 This can help you start addressing those tougher questions like, “How much do employers want to know?” or “How do I persuade them that I’m ‘motivated’?”
-NB: CV 360 may not be suitable for all types of CV, e.g, academic or legal.
+CV 360 may not be suitable for all types of CV, e.g, academic or legal.
 However, it can still be useful.
-It allows you to see your CV from an employer rather than an applicant point of view.
+It allows you to see your CV from an employer, rather than an applicant, point of view.